Northeast Lakeview College is a public

 A center for educational excellence, Northeast Lakeview College combines innovative classroom instruction with hands-on experience to provide exemplary enrichment opportunities.
 As the newest community college in the nation, we provide a variety of degree plans, flexible course schedules, and a small, student-focused environment.

-Northeast Lakeview College currently serves more than 6,000 students from the ten Metrocom Communities and northeast San Antonio – including Bexar, Comal, and Guadalupe Counties.
-The College continues to grow rapidly and at capacity, Northeast Lakeview College will serve 15,000 students.
+Northeast Lakeview College currently serves about 6,000 students from the ten Metrocom Communities and northeast San Antonio – including Bexar, Comal, and Guadalupe Counties.
+The College continues to grow rapidly.

 Academic I Building